Physician Leadership Skills – Why Doctors Make Poor Leaders and What YOU Can Do About It

 Imagine the CEO of a automobile manufacturer who is simultaneously the only person who can put the doors on the cars in the assembly line.
 The boss is the biggest bottleneck in the system.
 Who would design a business like that?
 Welcome to the world of medicine.
 You are the leader and the piece worker on the line at the same time.

 You have the complete skill set to do your work on the line … seeing patients behind a closed door in the office.
-Unfortunately your physician leadership skill set is ignored at the same time that it is required to fill the other major role you play in the practice.
+You don't have the leadership skill to use your team effectively.
+So the doctor plays the Lone Ranger and always ends up working too hard.

 The key is to respect, understand and begin acquiring physician leadership skills.
 Understand how to lead effectively will make your life easier and your team and patients happier and healthier.